There is nothing new except what is forgotten.

 So how about some real health suggestions for 2015?
 How about some resolutions that will do you some good?

 You heard me.
-If you’ve got a pantry or refrigerator stuffed with cookies, chocolates, leftover pie, fudge, buckets of caramel corn, candy canes, and bags of cheap garbage that you can buy at any time, any where, but which seem special right now simply because they’re wrapped in shiny gold holiday foil, you know who you are.
+If you’ve got a pantry stuffed with cookies, chocolates, leftover pie, fudge, buckets of caramel corn, candy canes, and bags of cheap candy that you can buy at any time, anywhere, but which seem special right now simply because they’re wrapped in shiny gold holiday foil, you know who you are.
 If you’re holding on to this stuff from a misguided fear of “wasting food” or some kind of sentimentality, let me help you out.

 First, it’s not food.
 Food is beef.
 Lamb.
 Chicken.
 Fish.
 Eggs.
 Cream.
 Butter.
 Fruit.
 Vegetables.
 You could keep eating your garbage for the next week till it’s all gone–but all you’d get from that is a steady feeling of disgusting, an extra week of worrying about your waistline, sniffles and the fighting of colds, and an unusual exhaustion that you may erroneously attribute to the post-Christmas blues or not enough sunlight.

-- The second reason is that overeating cheap, refined carbohydrates is what makes people fat.
+- The second reason is that overeating cheap, refined carbohydrates is what makes most people fat.
 Some of the people I know who are lonely and sad feel lonely and sad in part because they are fat–they fear that no one loves them because they’re “ugly.”
-And they are partially correct–our society equates thinness with beauty, and they do not naturally attract people.
-They have a lot of other things to bring to the table besides just the way they look, but whatever we wish the world was like, the reality is the world is such that a lot of people don’t care what’s inside if they don’t like what’s outside.
+And they are partially correct.
+Our society equates thinness with beauty.
+These people have a lot of other things to bring to the table besides just the way they look, but whatever we wish the world was like, the reality is the world is such that a lot of people don’t care what’s inside if they don’t like what’s outside.
 There’s lots more that could be said here, but for our purposes we can stop at this: eating fudge and caramel corn is the worst possible thing you can do to fix this problem.
 It only makes it all worse.
-You may have hormonal, genetic and stress-related issues that make losing weight really, really hard, such that simply cutting out sugar and bread isn’t enough by itself.
-But sugar and bread only worsen the problem, and until you cut them out you have no hope of figuring out any of the other issues.
+You may have hormonal, genetic and stress-related issues that make losing weight really, really hard, such that simply cutting out sugar isn’t enough by itself.
+But tons of sugar will only worsen the problem.

 - The third reason is that food can never, ever fill the emptiness inside.
 It really can’t.
 If it could, there wouldn’t be any depressed people in developed countries.
 Don’t engage in fruitless behavior.
 All that will do is frustrate, anger, and humiliate you.

-–Do something season-appropriate.
+- Do something season-appropriate.
 Something you can only do in the winter.
 Go skiing, ice skating, or find a mountain with some snow and make snowmen.
 Better yet, if you find snow, have a battle.
 Call the kids, get some friends, and build elaborate forts.
-Or my favorite?
-Find a hill and have one team slide down it in sleds filled with snowballs, past the forts of the opposing team.
-Winner is the one with the most strikes as they go by.

 That’s all the advice for now!
 Happy New Year!
 See you in 2015.